nervosnetwork/rfcs/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md

 This document describes deposit and withdraw transaction in Nervos DAO.

 Note: a `Common Gotchas` page is maintained at [here](https://github.com/nervosnetwork/ckb/wiki/Common-Gotchas#nervos-dao), including common and very important points you should be aware to use Nervos DAO well without losing CKBs.
-Please pay attention to this page even if you might want to skip some part of this RFC.
+Please pay attention to this page even if you might want to skip some parts of this RFC.

 ## Motivation